Tales in Publishing: Query example

 I'm sharing my successful query to others in hopes it exemplifies what to do and helps other authors craft their own.
 Queries are one of the most difficult things for an author to do.
 From trying to sell yourself to buttering up the recipient, by far the hardest part is to condense your book baby down to blurbs.

 For those who are brand new to the scene, if you want to go the more traditional route of publishing (not self-publishing), you usually will need to send a query letter off to publishers and/or agents to get their attention in hopes they'll read your entire manuscript, love it, and represent you.
 Sounds pretty simple, but there's a format to follow, expectations, and things you should do to to increase your chances.
-The letter itself is in blue and the explanations are in red.
+The letter itself is in white and the explanations are in red.

 What happens if bees go extinct?
 In the not so distant future, scientifically modified Emlyn and Ace find themselves thrown into the role of saviors on a perilous mission where their tenuous relationship could save or destroy mankind.
 (This is your pitch/hook, so sum up the premise, plot, and main characters in a couple sentences.
 Imagine you must sell the book with only this statement.
 I spent the most time on this, revising, revising, revising).